 Let the Open University explain that for you here.
 Hint : There is a free 3 hour course on readyness to study online.
 It comes with a free certificate of completion.
 You can also complete quizzes on readyness for particular courses.

 I started building this post because I wanted to know what further study, or any study, options were available for my own homeschooled kids.
 It’s a work in progress and as I find further possibilities I will add them and flesh this post out further.
-My own son has already taken a few free, non- accredited open university courses from Australian and UK providers and I think it’s time we did a few more, if he is keen.
+My own son has already taken a few free, non- accredited open university courses from Australian and UK providers before moving on to iGCSEs through an online school.
+We’re very happy with this choice.

 To save this post to Pinterest to easily reference it later ( I will be adding more information) use the Pinterest image below.